-- 3. Social Responsibility Skills to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively I regional, national, and global communities by: - a.
+- Social Responsibility Skills to include intercultural competence, knowledge of civic responsibility, and the ability to engage effectively I regional, national, and global communities by: - a.
 Demonstrating intercultural competence, - b.
 Identifying civic responsibility, - c.
 Engaging in regional, national, and global communities. - 4.
-Personal Responsibility to include the ability to connect choices, action, and consequences to ethical decision-making by: - a.
-Reading, understanding and affirming agreement and acceptance of principles, guidelines and requirements set forth in the "Statement of Personal Responsibility of Students" (Attached) - b.
-Evaluating choices and actions and relating consequences to personal decisionmaking - c.
+Personal Responsibility to include the ability to connect choices, action, and consequences to ethical decision-making by: - Reading, understanding and affirming agreement and acceptance of principles, guidelines and requirements set forth in the "Statement of Personal Responsibility of Students" (Attached) - Evaluating choices and actions and relating consequences to personal decisionmaking - c.
 Accepting personal responsibility for decisions and actions taken or not taken

-Nelson Course Syllabus GOVT 2305 Federal Government (Federal Constitution and Topics)
+Nelson Course Syllabus GOVT 2306 Texas Government: Texas Constitution and Topics